zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ***TextBlob***

 After some researches, we found that other methods exist to perform sentiment analysis, but they are usually considered less efficient than the Stanford methods, which explains the choice of the authors.
 This alternative method is part of the TextBlob library that allows to compute the polarity of a text.
 This last, is much less time consuming, thus we were able to compute the polarity of the entire dataset.
-However note that while the Stanford analyser computes the number of sentiments (very negative, negative, neutral, positive, very positive) on each sentence, the TextBlob method computes the polarity on an entire text and returns a value in the interval [-1, 1] where values under zero represent negative sentiments, values above zero represent positive sentiments and zero is the neutral sentiment.
+However note that while the Stanford analyser computes the number of sentiments (very negative, negative, neutral, positive, very positive) on each sentence, the TextBlob method computes the polarity, which is the overall sentiment, on an entire text and returns a value in the interval [-1, 1] where values under zero represent negative sentiments, values above zero represent positive sentiments and zero is the neutral sentiment.

 After computing the polarity of each news, we split the range [-1, 1] into 5 bins to get the sets of sentiments as we had with the Stanford coreNLP.
 We present here the number of news by sentiment category

 <p align="center">